Sophia-de-Avalon/de-avalon-research/index.md

 ## Research Frameworks

-This site introduces three new conceptual frameworks for scholarly engagement and discussion.
+This site introduces three new interactive conceptual frameworks for scholarly engagement and discussion.
 Details descriptions and references will be added progressively.<br>
 1. TSHI - Technosocial Harm Index <br>
 2. CVI - [Function] Creep Velocity Index<br>
+3. PCG 2.0 - Polycentric Governance Framework 2.0

 <a href="frameworks.md">FRAMEWORKS</A>